AKHILTHADAKA/Student_Application_CRUD_Operation/README.md

 -course (String): The course the student is enrolled in.<br/>
 We'll build a RESTful API that allows clients to interact with student data by performing CRUD operations.

-Steps to Create the Project
+#Steps to Create the Project
-1. Set Up the Project
+##1.
+Set Up the Project
 We'll start by setting up the Spring Boot project with dependencies.

 -Spring Web: To build the RESTful API.<br/>